skipio-corp/docs/widgets/web_to_text.md

 # Web to Text

-The __web to text__ widget allows your site visitors to text your Skipio account from within their web browser.
+The __web to text__ widget allows your site visitors to text your Skipio account from within a web browser.

 Here's an example integration.